Unless the context clearly indicates otherwise, the meaning of terms as used in this article shall be as follows:

 (Ord.
 879, Art.
 III, Sec.
 2; Code 1994, 17-606)

 Before commencement of construction of a private sewage disposal system, the owner shall first obtain a written permit signed by the superintendent.
 The application for such permit shall be made on a form furnished by the city, which the applicant shall supplement by any plans, specifications and other information as are deemed necessary by the superintendent.
-A permit and inspection fee of $5.00 shall be paid to the city treasurer at the time the application is filed.
+A permit fee as set forth in Section 1-1101 shall be paid to the city treasurer at the time the application is filed.

 A permit for a private sewage disposal system shall not become effective until the installation is completed to the satisfaction of the superintendent that the same is in conformity with the state and local standards.
 He or she shall be allowed to inspect the work at any stage of construction.
 In any event, the applicant for the permit shall notify the superintendent when the work is ready for final inspection and before any underground portions are covered.
 Inspection shall be made within 48 hours of the receipt of notice by the superintendent.